-NXP has clear and widely communicated procedure in place for reporting concerns within our operations.
+NXP has a clear and widely communicated procedure in place for reporting concerns within our operations.
 We

 The Ethics Committee monitors and initiates investigations.
 The sustainability office supports the Ethics Committee when requested.
 The Ethics Committee along with the Sustainability Office then considers the approach to the allegation.
 These discussions focus on the grievance, the remediation plan when violations are substantiated and a corrective action plan is established.

 The Ethics Committee consists of the NXP’s SVP and Chief Corporate Counsel, an executive representative from Human Resources, the Director Environment Health and Safety and the NXP Chief Audit Executive.
 The Ethics Committee advises the Management Team in defining and deploying the Code of Conduct, assure the completeness of recording of the allegation of misconduct and assure appropriate action has been taken for the allegation of misconduct.
 The assurance part of the role is managed by a subcommittee of the Ethics Committee consisting of the SVP and Chief Corporate Counsel and the Chief Audit Executive.
 The Ethics Committee is supported by a secretary.
 The Ethics Committee reports to and provides assurance to the Management Team and the audit committee to the NXP Board of Directors about the completeness and adequacy of the actions taken on allegations of misconduct.